Meet team Frazzled Lit

 So without further ado, introductions.
 Who exactly is manning this firecracker?

-Jennifer McMahon
+Jennifer McMahon - Editor in Chief

-Jennifer McMahon is represented by Brian Langan at Storyline Literary Agency.
+Jennifer McMahon is an Irish author, and is represented by Brian Langan at Storyline Literary Agency.
 She was the overall winner of the 2024 All-Ireland Scholarships Creative Writing Award (Public), a winner of the Irish Writers Centre Novel Fair, has been shortlisted for the Irish Book Awards Short Story of the Year (2023), the Bridport Short Story Prize and many other notable awards, and was nominated for Best Of The Net 2024.
 She was a second-place winner of the Oxford Prize (winter 2023), and her work appears in Crannog, HOWL, Irish Independent (New Irish Writing), Oxford Prize Anthology (2022 and 2023), Fractured Lit, Heimat Review (issues 2 and 6), Empyrean, Books Ireland Magazine, Loft Books (issues IV and V), the Retreat West 'Swan Song' Anthology, and in many other places.

-Jennifer loves to read stories and novels by Donal Ryan, Nuala O'Connor, Kevin Barry, David Butler and John Boyne.
-For inspiration from past writers, she looks to Chekhov and Faulkner, and is a fan of Graham Greene and Kingsley Amis.
-She's so busy writing, she doesn't have much time for television, but is partial to superhero movies from the Marvel Comics Universe (because the writing and plots are admirably tight), the works of Christopher Nolan and Dennis Vielleneuve, and Kenneth Branagh's representation of Hercule Poirot.
-And if a film stars Brad Pitt, Matt Damon or Leonardo DiCaprio, she's totally down with it!
+Jennifer is so busy writing, she doesn't have much time for television, but is partial to US cop shows like NYPD Blue and Chicago PD, superhero movies from the Marvel Comics Universe (because the writing and plots are so admirably tight), the works of Christopher Nolan and Dennis Vielleneuve, and the acting and direction of Kenneth Branagh.
+And if a film stars Brad Pitt, Matt Damon, Joel Edgerton or Leonardo DiCaprio, she's totally down with it!

 Find Jennifer on Twitter at @AuthorJmcm and on the web at LinkTree.

-Laura Cooney
+Laura Cooney - Editor in Chief

 Laura Cooney is from Edinburgh with an M.A in English Language and Literature from Glasgow University.
 Her first poetry chapbook Motherbunnet, published by Backroom Poetry in 2023, sold out of its limited print run and her next, entitled, No Trauma/No Drama (also with Backroom Poetry) is due for release in August 2024.